daitangio/misterio/README.md

 # Other alternative
-https://github.com/piku/piku is an heroku-like alternative, based on python and not requiring docker.
+https://github.com/piku/piku is a Heroku-like alternative that also targets simple deployments without Kubernetes.

 # Legacy
 The old misterio bash version can be found under [./old_sh_version](./old_sh_version) folder: it is a 4 years old version, which can still be used if want to further reduce depencencies on misterio controlling host.